 Fig. 4. (a) Spatial profile of a V1 neuron's response to the contours of both real and illusory squares, in a temporal window 100-150 ms after stimulus onset.
 The real or illusory square was placed at different spatial locations relative to the receptive field of the cell.
 This cell responded to the illusory contour when it was at precisely the same location where a real contour evoked the maximal response from the neuron.
 It also responded significantly better to the illusory contour than to the amodal contour (t test, p < 0.003) and did not respond much when the partial disks were rotated. (b) Temporal evolution of the cell's response to the illusory contour compared with its response to the real contours of a line square or a white square, as well as to the amodal contour.
-The onset of the response to the response to the illusory contour sand control contour response. (c) Population-averaged temporal response of 49 V1 neurons in the superficial layer to the illusory contours and controls. (d) Population-averaged temporal response of 39 V2 neurons in the superficial layer to the illusory contours and controls.
+The onset of the response to the real contours was at 45 ms, $\sim 55 \text{ ms}$ ahead the illusory contour response. (c) Population-averaged temporal response of 49 V1 neurons in the superficial layer to the illusory contours and controls. (d) Population-averaged temporal response of 39 V2 neurons in the superficial layer to the illusory contours and controls.
 The results show that V2 responds to illusory contour earlier than V1.
 See Lee and Nguyen for details.